resulumit/representations/content/home/seminars_upcoming.md

     exclude_past = true
     exclude_future = false

+  # This puts a link at the end of the section for more
   [content.archive]
     enable = false
-    text = "See all blog posts"
+    text = ""
-    link = "post/"
+    link = ""

 [design]
   # Toggle between the various page layout types.